-The necessity of vulnerability!
+The Power of Vulnerability!

 Vulnerability is a very interesting topic.
 Mainly because American culture loosely defines vulnerability for women as appropriate and necessary, however vulnerability for men is perceived as weak and improper.
 But, this post stands to argue those notions, and that is solely because I understand and suspect that the title of this post will drum up some debate on whether this will be a necessary read.
 But I can assure you it will be.